seekrcentral/seekrflow/README.md

 * PAPER HERE

-One should also cite SEEKR2's dependencies:
+One should also cite SEEKR2 and its dependencies:

 * Votapka, L. W.; Stokely, A. M.; Ojha, A. A.; Amaro, R. E. SEEKR2: Versatile Multiscale Milestoning Utilizing the OpenMM Molecular Dynamics Engine.
 J. Chem.
 Inf.
 Mod.
 2022 62 (13), 3253-3262.
 DOI: 10.1021/acs.jcim.2c00501